vuestorefront/vue-storefront/packages/core/docs/integrate/cookie-based-config.md

 };
 ```

 We read the cookie value using the `$cookies` property.
-Then using the `loadCoookieConfiguration` function (which you must implement yourself), we load the associated configuration and override the base configuration.
+Then using the `loadCookieConfiguration` function (which you must implement yourself), we load the associated configuration and override the base configuration.

 See the [Handling cookies](/miscellaneous/handling-cookies.html) document to learn more about cookies.